 Kelvin has been named in All America Chinese Youth Federation’s (AACYF) “Top 10 Outstanding Chinese America Youth” and Forbes “30 Under 30 Asia” list of “game-changers under 30 transforming the world.”
 He was also selected as a member of the China Youth Entrepreneurs Delegation to attend the G20 YEA Summit in Berlin.

-Wen Liu is a PhD researcher supervised by Professor Steve Evans in the Centre for Industrial Sustainability (CIS) at IfM, University of Cambridge.
-He holds an MPhil in Engineering for Sustainable Development at University of Cambridge.
-Before came to Cambridge, he obtained an MSc in Engineering Management with a technical concentration in Materials Science and Engineering at Johns Hopkins University in U.S., where he was awarded the Dean's Fellowship.
-He also obtained his BEng degree in Materials Science and Engineering in China, 2011.
+Kelvin has a PhD in Engineering from University of Cambridge and holds an MPhil in Engineering for Sustainable Development at Cambridge.
+Before coming to Cambridge, he obtained an MSc in Materials Science and Engineering Management at Johns Hopkins University in the U.S. He was also a visiting researcher at Stanford University, USA and Keio University, Japan.